-COX-2 selective inhibitors are a newer type of medicine that primarily block the COX-2 enzyme.
+COX-2 selective inhibitors are a newer type of medicine that block the COX-2 enzyme more than the COX-1 enzyme.
 The only COX-2 selective inhibitor currently on the market in the United States is the prescription drug Celebrex (celecoxib), which is marketed by Pfizer.
 It was believed that COX-2 inhibitors may be less likely to cause the stomach problems associated with the older NSAIDs, but all NSAIDs carry the risk of stomach problems.

 Q. What are the risks of taking NSAIDs?

-A. Like all drugs, there is the potential for an allergic reaction to NSAIDs.
-Symptoms may include hives, facial swelling, wheezing, and skin rash.
+A. As with all drugs, there is the potential for an allergic reaction to NSAIDs.
+Symptoms might include hives, facial swelling, wheezing and skin rash.

-There is the potential for gastrointestinal bleeding associated with all NSAIDs.
+There is the potential for gastrointestinal bleeding (bleeding in the stomach or elsewhere in the digestive tract) associated with all NSAIDs.
 The risk of bleeding is low for people who use NSAIDs intermittently.
-The risk of stomach problems goes up for people who take them every day or regularly, especially for people who are over 65, people with a history of stomach ulcers, and people who take blood thinners or corticosteroids (prednisone).
+The risk of stomach problems goes up for people who take them every day or regularly, especially for people who are older than 65, people with a history of stomach ulcers, and people who take blood thinners or corticosteroids (prednisone).
 Alcohol use can also increase the risk of stomach problems.

 All NSAIDs also carry the risk of potential skin reactions.
-Patients should be alert for symptoms such as the skin reddening, rash, or blisters.
+Patients should be alert for symptoms such as skin reddening, rash or blisters.